microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 For more available Robot methods, check our [Robot's library](../../advanced/robots-libraries)

 You are now ready to setup your own IoT data stream, and transform, analyse, alert on data.
-For help on how to route your IoT stream from your favorite platform or gateway to icroshare, check our [IoT integration documentation](../../advanced/lorawan-devices).
+For help on how to route your IoT stream from your favorite platform or gateway to microshare, check our [IoT integration documentation](../../advanced/lorawan-devices).